 Average credit score by income

-Research from The Federal Reserve found only a moderate correlation between income and consumer credit scores according to data collected between 2007 and 2017.
+Older data from the Federal Reserve also found only a moderate correlation between income and consumer credit scores.
 And after accounting for factors such as age and college education, the impact of income on credit scoring was found to be even more minimal than initial data would suggest.